 Step 5: Configuring LiteSpeed Cache

-I logged into the WordPress admin panel (https://[example.com]/wp-admin
+I logged into the WordPress admin panel (https://[example.com]/wp-admin) and configured the LiteSpeed Cache plugin:

 - LiteSpeed Cache > Cache: